intentor/adic/README.md

 *Adic* will always try to resolve any dependencies the constructor may need by using information from its bindings or trying to instantiate any types that are unknown to the binder.

 **Note 1**: if there's more than one constructor, *Adic* always look for the one with less parameteres.
-However, <a href="#multiple-constructors">it's possible to indicate which constructor will be used</a> on a multi constructor class.
+However, <a href="#multiple-constructors">it's possible to indicate which constructor should be used</a> on a multi constructor class.

 **Note 2**: there's no need to decorate constructors' parameteres with `Inject` attributes.